 La Mision Children’s Fund is a non-profit, all-volunteer organization, offering resources to address extreme poverty and limited access to basic human necessities experienced by children and families of Baja California, Mexico.
-In 2016 the La Mision Children’s Fund’s food bank served 55 families a month.
-At the end of 2020 now, we serve over 400+.
+The Children’s Fund operates the largest non-denominational food bank in northern Baja, Mexico feeding 450 to 500 families with 1600 children.
+Seasonally we deliver food to over 50 migrant families.
+None of our Families are receiving any government food assistance.
+In 2016 we served 55 families.

 What We Do

-Through our various programs, we strive principally to provide fundamental necessities for at-risk children and youth, including food, shelter, clothing, education and medical care.
+Through our various programs, we strive principally to provide fundamental necessities for at-risk children and youth, including food, shelter, clothing, educational scholarships, and medical care.

 How We Do It